neondatabase/neon/pageserver/src/remote_storage/README.md

 A branch is a per-tenant entity, yet a current implementaion requires synchronizing a timeline first to get the branch files locally.
 Currently, there's no other way to know about the remote branch files, neither the file contents is verified and updated.

-* no IT tests

-Automated S3 testing is lacking currently, due to no convenient way to enable backups during the tests.
-After it's fixed, benchmark runs should also be carried out to find bottlenecks.